-wherein L is the total number of labels (as described above, we used the label set l 1, 2, 3, 4to describe the ventilation classes) and Prl | Iv was the posterior probability at voxel v (i.e., the probability that voxel v has label l, given its intensity value I).
+wherein L is the total number of labels (as described above, we used the label set l 1, 2, 3, 4to describe the ventilation classes), and Prl | Iv was the posterior probability at voxel v (ie, the probability that voxel v has label l, given its intensity value I).

 To account for any residual registration misalignments, the expected ventilation maps were smoothed prior to voxelwise regression.
 Correlation was then performed longitudinally at each voxel with the simplified treatment hypothesis.